 The Marine “Pollution Prevention” Program for 2019 was completed with 4 underwater cleanups in Santorini, 2 coastal and 10 in 5 Cycladic islands.
 All the actions were done with the help and cooperation by the “Sea Change Greek Islands” program of the AC Laskaridis Charitable Foundation.
 At the same time, “Dive In Action” completed the first cycle of observations, recordings, and sampling, assisting in related programs.
 An overview of the actions and findings of particular interest will be published shortly.

-Parallel activities for environmental research, especially in the region, derived from the habitat, the migratory species and the marine responses to climate change.
+Parallel activities for environmental research, especially in the region, derived from the habitat (click here for the marine life pictures and information), the migratory species, and the marine responses to climate change.

 Christian, was one of the first that he complete the Volcano diver specialty.
 With his patience and his great job underwater, time passed successfully perfect.
-Moment by moment he seen his buoyancy being done perfect.
+Moment by moment he has seen his buoyancy being done perfectly.

 Research and monitoring of the underwater formations of Santorini’s Volcano with the method of frequent and thorough observation using citizen science.
 “Dive In Action” network protects the sensitive environment and the habitats.
 They collect any information and fill out a database for the entire research.

 TAKING ACTION AGAINST Marine Debris Project AWARE works to reduce the underwater impacts of marine debris and prevent trash from entering the ocean in the first place.
 Marine debris is not only unsightly, but it’s also dangerous to sea life, hazardous to human health, and costly to our economies.
 Marine animals become entangled in debris, and even mistake it for food – often with fatal results.
 Divers, swimmers, and beachgoers can be directly harmed by encounters with marine debris or its toxins.
 The environmental damage caused by plastic debris alone is estimated at US$13 billion a year.